lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

                          C
     next L2 Word boundary ->|<-- L2 Word -->|
 ~~~~
-{: #Fig-Bitmap-Win title='Example of a SCHC ACK message, missing tiles, with padding'}
+{: #Fig-Bitmap-Win title='Example of a SCHC ACK message, missing tiles'}

 {{Fig-Bitmap-lastWin}} shows an example of a SCHC ACK with FCN ranging from 6 down to 0, where integrity check has not been performed or has failed and the Bitmap indicates that there is no missing tile in that window.